rfrht/FT991A-PAT/README.md

 This project is **also** compatible with the non-A model FT-991.
 The only difference is that the [FT-991 signal pick-up should be between RF switches Q1088 Pin 5 and Q1102 Pin 5](https://raw.githubusercontent.com/rfrht/FT991A-PAT/master/Design-tap-point.png).

-### Current state:
-* Board revision I is implemented!!
-Results, pictures and videos in [FT991/A Panadapter discussion thread](https://forums.qrz.com/index.php?threads/hard-hack-embedding-a-sdr-in-ft-991a-need-rf-designers-review.650840/page-2#post-5081710)

 ### Next steps:

-* Book lab time and have Yvo replace the USB hub from Main Unit
-* Build the Revision M (ordered)
+* Procure and assemble Revision N.

 ### Notes:

 * Board (5 samples) costed $2 in [jlcpcb.com](https://jlcpcb.com/quote).
-* The parts costed $29
+* The parts costs $16 in Digi-Key.
-* Until revision I, the AND gate took the SCPON signal.
-However, the SCPON signal is not the best option to the AND gate, along the RTL's GPIO port.
-SCPON is only HIGH when the Scope is being displayed.
-If you go to Menu or Setup, the SCPON goes down.
-Ah, if in Scope mode, it stays HIGH during TX as well (though I found no artifacts during 50W TX, I think the line is grounded somewhere else).
-For now since I have printed the PCB and etc, I will just bridge the GPIO port to both ports in the board.
-A next board revision will use RX9 signal plus a voltage divider (to bring the voltage down to a safe voltage to the AND gate), so the AND gate will actuate the RF switch accordingly.
-* IF signal is incredibly strong (centered in 68.450 MHz).
-* IF is wide open, spanning the whole bandpass filter (with that comes a few problems: Strong signals might spew images through the spectrum in your SDR.
-Use the RX gain sparely)
+* IF is wide open, spanning the preselector filter (with that comes a few problems: Strong signals might spew images through the spectrum in your SDR.
+Use the RX gain sparely) range.h
 * The SDR is a bit large for the radio, mine I had to strip off the case and SMA/USB connectors.
 Consider wrapping your USB with some conductive material in order to isolate any potential SDR noise that can interfere with the radio.
-* Pending availability of the Tech for swapping the Main Unit IC

 ### Changelog: (PY2RAF)

+22/Jun/2019 - Revision N
+EXPERIMENTAL.
+No USB  In this revision:
+* Removed the 5V regulator
+* Removed the USB provisions
+* Removed the G4HUP LPF.
+Reasoning: Found it of no use, since it cuts the signal 24 MHz above the IF center frequency.
+The selectable BPF suits better.
+* Moved regulators to the top side of the board (to take advantage of heat dissipation)
+* Moved the SDR Out port to the top of the board
+* Added a large uncovered ground pad
+* Tried to group the signals as much as possible and moved everything to the top of the board
+* And thus, reduced significantly the BOM (35 to 25 different parts)

 29/May/2019 - Revision M
 EXPERIMENTAL.
 In this revision: